Skip to main content

 Alberto Ayala

-Alberto is Air Pollution Control Officer and Executive Director of the Sacramento Metropolitan Air Quality Management District and former Deputy Executive Officer of the California Air Resources Board.
-He served on the Mechanical and Aerospace Engineering faculty at West Virginia University, where he still holds an Adjunct Professor appointment.
-His private sector experience includes work as a Design Engineer for Teledyne Ryan Aeronautical and internships with General Electric’s Corporate Research Center, the California Energy Commission, and the University of California, Davis’ Atmospheric Boundary Layer Wind Tunnel Laboratory.
+Alberto has 30 years of professional experience, having spent the last two decades as a technocrat directing air quality management, conducting policy-relevant research, and being involved in the development of some of California's most widely recognized air quality and climate change policies.
+He is a mechanical engineer with B.S., M.S., and Ph.D. degrees from the University of California, Davis and author/co-author of more than 160 refereed publications and reports, including several regulatory statements of reasons supporting California’s leading clean and zero emission vehicle regulations.
+Alberto is Executive Director and Air Pollution Control Officer of the Sacramento Metropolitan Air Quality Management District and former Deputy Executive Officer of the California Air Resources Board.
+He served on the Mechanical and Aerospace Engineering faculty at West Virginia University, where he still holds an adjunct faculty appointment.
+His private sector experience includes work as a Design Engineer for Teledyne Ryan Aeronautical and internships with General Electric’s Corporate Research Center, the California Energy Commission, and the UC Davis’s Atmospheric Boundary Layer Wind Tunnel Laboratory.

 Education